 Every emerging business needs money to start.
 Many businesses do this through a financial partnership – and this can be a huge help when you’re first starting out.
-It also allows you to rely on the expertise of a more experienced business partner if you’ve never started a business venture by yourself before.
+It also allows you to rely on the expertise of a more experienced business partner if you’ve never started a company venture by yourself before.
 A financial partnership can also come in other forms, including through crowdfunding or small business loans.
 Some businesses need a very minimal starting investment to become a business – and most businesses that are huge today started with small production first.

 Promote the heck out of your business right from the start.
 Make use of social media, and make use of everything in-between.
 Make phone calls, print out pamphlets, place online ads, turn your product into a meme, give out free samples – do whatever it is that you can do to get your name and product as much exposure as possible.
 Even simple and inexpensive ideas like custom sticker printing and distributing them to clients can get some notice.
 All small business ideas require the right promotion to turn into great products.

-Can you run your small business alone, or will you need someone who can work alongside you?
-Most mothers can benefit from hiring staff right from the start, sometimes another mom who shares their businesses’ vision.
+Can you run your business alone, or will you need someone who can work alongside you?
+Most mothers can benefit from hiring staff right from the start, sometimes another mom who shares their business’s vision.
 Ensure that your terms are clearly set and everyone knows who does what – and if you’re not making money straight away, set up an earnings-based agreement that kicks in once you start earning.
 Mothers are naturally busy, and it helps when you have someone who can share the workload – and well-trained staff can give your business a huge boost when you’re first starting out.